Jucyfer/ycloud/doc/en/api-doc.md

 Unaccepted|Your request is rejected by YCloud Accepted|YCloud has received your API request to send a message Failed|The message could not be sent.
 This can happen for reasons including insufficient balance or invalid channels.
 Error code: YC:XXXXXX
-Delivering|YCloud is in the process of dispatching your message and waiting for delivery report to return Delivered|YCloud has received confirmation of message delivery Undelivered|Failed to return by mobile carrier.
-Error code：OP:XXXXXXX（Including request to MC） Expired|expire_secs expired,we were unable to deliver the message because the device was possibly not connected with A2P network.
+Sent|YCloud is in the process of dispatching your message and waiting for delivery report to return Delivered|YCloud has received confirmation of message delivery Undelivered|Failed to return by mobile carrier.
+Error code：OP:XXXXXXX（Including request to MC）

 #### Appendix 2.error_code